 It has been well established that Steam Greenlight was a disaster.
 Due to an absence of quality control aside from a fee, it allowed the service to become flooded with dozens of poorly made and amateurish titles ranging from buggy Minecraft clones, dull and substance-less walking simulators, Twine novels, horribly drawn and translated visual novels, and dozens of “retro throwbacks” that look like Atari 2600 titles and bare more similarities to the Shovelware published by LJN than any of the classics.
 There were even periods where games made to encourage violence towards gay and transgender people and games with literal snuff footage made it onto the service, and the latter is STILL UP!

 Another example of these pervasive trends includes RPG Maker titles; those being games developed in the RPG Maker game engine.
 It is usually very easy to tell when games were made using this engine due to various reasons.
 There is a distinguished look that RPG Maker has, and changing this visual style will often require alterations to the engine which will not happen since RPG Maker is often used as a crutch by amateur developers.

-That is not to say that RPG Maker games are inherently bad, as there have been a number of great games made in the engine such as To the Moon, Haven, Mad Father, Cognitive Dissonance, Ao Oni, and Actual Sunlight.
+That is not to say that RPG Maker games are inherently bad, as there have been a number of great games made in the engine such as To the Moon, Yume Nikki, Mad Father, Cognitive Dissonance, Ao Oni, and Actual Sunlight.
 The problem is that these games tend to be in the minority, and most RPG Maker titles tend to come in one of two variations.
 The first variation from an experienced and professional developer that uses RPG Maker to save time and put out a large number of well made products in a short period of time.
 The obvious problem with this approach is that it has an obvious “quantity over quality” mindset and shows that there isn’t much thought put into new ideas.